Thornaby railway station: Origins

 The station lies on the original Stockton & Darlington Railway (S&DR) extension to Port Darlington, developed from 1828 under the instructions of influential Quaker banker, coal mine owner and S&DR shareholder Joseph Pease, who had sailed up the River Tees to find a suitable new site down river of Stockton on which to place new coal staithes.
 As a result, in 1829 he and a group of Quaker businessmen bought 527 acre of land described as "a dismal swamp", and established the Middlesbrough Estate Company.
 Through the company, the investors intended to develop both a new port, and a suitable town to supply its labour.
-On 27 December 1830, the S&DR opened an extension across the river to a station at Newport, almost directly north of the current Middlesbrough station.
+On 27 December 1830, the S&DR opened an extension along the southern bank of the river to a station at Newport, almost directly north of the current Middlesbrough station.
 The S&DR quickly later renamed this new station and associated six-coal staithe dock facility as Port Darlington, hoping to market the facility further.
 The port was so successful that a year after opening the population of Port Darlington had reached 2,350.
 However, with Port Darlington overwhelmed by the volume of imports and exports, in 1839 work started on Middlesbrough Dock.
 Laid out by Sir William Cubitt, the whole infrastructure was built by resident civil engineer George Turnbull.
 After three years and an expenditure of £122,000, it was formally opened on 12 May 1842.
 On completion, the docks were bought by the S&DR.

 As Middlesbrough developed, additional railway facilities were required to marshall goods wagons, and to allow workers to access the docks and associated industries.
 So the North Eastern Railway (NER) built South Stockton railway station, which opened on 1 October 1882.
 However, in 1892 Parliament granted a charter that created the Borough of Thornaby-on-Tees, which incorporated the village of Thornaby and South Stockton, and so on 1 November 1892 the name of the station was also changed.

 Thornaby was located on a busy and hence important section of the line for the NER, between Newport and Middlesbrough Docks to the east, and Bowesfield Junction in Stockton to the west (where the Northallerton/Darlington and Durham Coast Lines diverge), which had the busiest signal box on the NER system.
 The main station structure had a glass-covered entrance in a unique design of ironwork, which led to a booking office and waiting rooms for four classes.
 It was built of brick, with additional stonework in creamy yellow stone.
 Carved embracing the Arts and Crafts Movement of William Morris, a competition between local stonemasons resulted in 104 different designs.
 The competition was noted on a brass plaque in the entrance area, but this was removed and melted down for the war effort during World War II.
 The platform canopies were also of an ironwork design unique to Thornaby, but lost their glass when a wartime German bomb fell close to the station.